KrashLeviathan/krashleviathan.github.io/_posts/2017-12-03-Reflection-Cumulative.md

 from lack of experience or forgetfulness.
 Choosing a career in software development means keeping pace with the times, and technology changes at a ridiculously fast rate.
 The framework of today is a dinosaur in only a few short years.
-At Iowa State, I've worked in Java, JavaScript, C, C++, Python, Php, Dart, HTMl, CSS, MySQL, Perl, Angular, Angular2, ANTLR, Verilog, Matlab, Solidworks, Bash, Assembly, Java Spring, and on and on and on.
+At Iowa State, I've worked in Java, JavaScript, C, C++, Python, Php, Dart, HTML, CSS, MySQL, Perl, Angular, Angular2, ANTLR, Verilog, Matlab, Solidworks, Bash, Assembly, Java Spring, and on and on and on.
 Languages, libraries, frameworks, development tools, IDEs, operating systems, and all the other technologies that you deal with are just a